frc1444/robot2019/README.md

 ### TODO
 * Rumble driver controller when operator places hatch/cargo
 * Fix camera
+### TODO at competition
 * Put gyro on robot
+* Change lift encoder counts and presets.
+Bring part of the rocket to test it with
+### Changes made after bag 'n tag
+* Deactivated hatch stow forward limit switch
 ### Conventions
 * Use tabs in .java files
 * Use 4 spaces in gradle configuration